Sept 21, 2023

 The course Particle Physics 1 is an theoretical course on quantum electrodynamics and electroweak theory in the experimental master.
 It contains a single particle quantum mechanics treatment of perturbation theory leading to the Feynman rules of electromagnetic and electroweak interactions.
 The course starts with a discussion of wave equations for spinless particles followed by a Lorantz covariant description of the electromagnetic field.
 A recap of non-relativistic perturbation theory leads to Fermi's golden rule, which is extended to the relativistic scattering and an example of an electromagnetic scattering process of spinless particles is calculated.

-Example image - aligned to the right The second part of the course treats particles of spin=1/2: the fundamental fermions.
+The second part of the course treats particles of spin=1/2: the fundamental fermions.
 The Dirac equation is derived and solutions are studied.
 The Feynman rules for fermions follow from the wave equations and the annihilation scattering process of an electron pair into a muon pair is calculated.

 Subsequently the weak interaction is studied in analogy starting from the 4-point interaction model of Fermi.
 The V-A structure is discussed as well as the flavour changing aspects of the charged current interaction and the CKM matrix.